Cameron Corner Country Innaminka Dig Tree Coongie Lakes Tour from Broken Hill to Broken Hill 5 days

 The heat is created by naturally occurring radiogenic decay that heats the granite to more than 250 degrees Celsius.
 The granite temperatures in Europe are only 180 degrees Celsius.
 The granite belt in the Cooper Basin is fractured in horizontal layers and these fractures naturally contain water at very high pressures – up to 5, 000 pounds per square inch.

 Day 3 - In 1928 the Australian Inland Mission (a part of the Royal Flying Doctor Service of Australia) built a hospital at Innaminka, the Elizabeth Symon Nursing Home.
-Known as the Mission hospital, it was restored by Dick Smith and Australian Geographic, amnd now serves as a museum and National Parks offices.
+Known as the Mission hospital, it was restored with funding from by Dick Smith and Australian Geographic, and now serves as a museum and National Parks office.
 A fascinating historical record here.

-Today we explore more of the Cooper Creek region and Coongie Lakes, a unique wetlands area in the desert sandhills approximately 100 km from Innaminka, attracting birdlife from afar.
+Today we explore more of the Cooper Creek region and Coongie Lakes, (conditional on road being open) a unique wetlands area in the desert sandhills approximately 100 km from Innaminka, attracting birdlife from afar.
 A rare chance to visit this remote and surrounding area

 Malkumba-Coongie Lakes National Park is one of the most spectacular of South Australia's natural attractions.
 The park is a pristine water world made up of channels, waterholes, lakes, internal deltas, shallow floodplains and interdune corridors and swamps.
 Motorboats, camp fires, fishing and generators are not permitted in the park, ensuring a genuine wilderness experience.